 Mick ANDREWS with an early 320 "MAJESTY".

 One of the first 200 Majesty in 1979 with TY 175 (Type 525) frame, what is modified : cylinder with 70 mm bore to give 195 cc, gearbox and rear wheel sprockets changed to raise overall gearing, oil pump is removed, frame is modified and resprayed yellow with repositioned gas Girling dampers, front forks internally modified, new front mudguard and stays fitted, new style tank, Pirelli trials tyres fitted, an improved chain tensioner pad and trimmed chain guard is fitted, Renthal handlebar is used, right and left engine side cases are also modified.
+Below the same Majesty (4th 200 produced by JES for Chris SLACK) on the other side and in color:

 A few months later, the lower part is also changed on the TY 175 frame :